-The largest groups in Phase 1b are those persons over age 75 (93,000) and persons with high-risk medical conditions (more than 400,000).
+Two of the largest groups in Phase 1b are those persons over age 75 (93,000) and persons with high-risk medical conditions (more than 400,000).
 Vaccination of these persons began in late January and will likely continue throughout the entire vaccination program.
 These vaccinations have been administered by the entire list of providers above.
-As of the week ending February 21, nearly 30,000 doses had been administered to persons over age 75.
+As of the week ending March 14, over 85,000 doses had been administered to persons over age 75, approximately 41% of residents in this age group.
+Over 67,000 doses have been administered to persons ages 65-74, approximately 30% of residents in this age group, since all became eligible on March 10.
 The vaccination data system cannot distinguish persons based on their medical conditions or employment.